 The project will coordinate with several existing and emerging local and regional plans and help maximize the impact of those efforts.
 One focus of the Aloha-Reedville Study is identifying strategies that will help the area meet its 2040 goals.
-The project will also develop a Housing Equity and Opportunity strategy that is compatible with the regional strategy that will be developed under the Sustainable Communities Regional Planning Grant Program activities.
-The Aloha-Reedville Study will also coordinate with the City of Hillsboro's Refinement Plan for Tualatin Valley Highway (funded by a \$331,000 Transportation Growth Management grant) and respond to High Capacity Transit planning concepts developed regionally.
-Data to support this outcome will include number of reports and/or strategies developed that can be incorporated into other plans, and the number of inputs from other projects that are used in the Aloha-Reedville Study process.
+The project will also develop a Housing Equity and Opportunity strategy compatible regional Sustainable Communities Regional Planning Grant Program activities.
+The Aloha-Reedville Study will coordinate with the City of Hillsboro's Tualatin Valley Highway Corridor Refinement Plan (funded by a \$331,000 Transportation Growth Management grant) and respond to High Capacity Transit planning concepts developed regionally.
+Data to support this outcome will include a number of reports and/or strategies developed through this effort.